second-state/learn-rust-with-github-actions/README.md

     </a>
 </p>

 VSCode is the [most popular IDE](https://blog.rust-lang.org/2020/04/17/Rust-survey-2019.html#ides-and-tooling---a-closer-look) for developing Rust applications.
-This template works with the VSCode Codespaces online IDE!
+This template works with the VS Codespaces online IDE!
 Just [fork it](https://github.com/second-state/learn-rust-with-github-actions/fork), open it in the online IDE, write Rust code, build, and run it directly from the IDE.
 No software download or install needed!

 ![Learn Rust](https://github.com/second-state/blog/blob/master/static/images/learn-rust-20-seconds.gif?raw=true)

-> VSCode Codespaces runs entirely in your browser and costs around $1 per work day.
+> Check out the [high-res screencast](https://youtu.be/LAQ5_wG15CY).
+VS Codespaces runs entirely in your browser and costs around $1 per work day.
 It is cheaper than a cup of coffee in the office.
-Alternatively, in steps 1-2 below, you could use locally installed VSCode and Docker, and [launch the IDE with your remote git repository](https://code.visualstudio.com/remote-tutorials/containers/getting-started).
-Check out [this tutorial](https://youtu.be/LAQ5_wG15CY) on YouTube.
+Alternatively, use locally installed VSCode and Docker, and [launch the IDE with your remote git repository](https://code.visualstudio.com/remote-tutorials/containers/getting-started).

-First, open the [VSCode Codespaces](https://online.visualstudio.com/) web site and login with your Azure account.
+First, open the [VS Codespaces](https://online.visualstudio.com/) web site and login with your Azure account.
 You can get a [free Azure account](https://azure.microsoft.com/en-us/free/).

 Next, create a new Codespace.
 Put your forked repository into the Git Repository field.